Celebrate the Jewish Federation of Greater Philadelphia’s 125th anniversary and share in our vision to build a thriving Jewish future!

 • Be informed – Learn how your dollars are making a difference.

-• Celebrate accomplishments – We’ll highlight key milestones from the past year.
+• Celebrate – We’ll highlight key milestones from the past year, recognize our Circle of Partners who have given for 25+ years and past Young Leadership Award Winners.

 • Come together – This is a chance to connect with fellow community members.